grrript/drupal-8-setup/README.md

 This will list the available commands.

-## Step 2 - Initialize Drupal console configuration
+## Step 2 - Initialize configuration for Drupal Console

 <pre><code>drupal init --override</code></pre>